Need a tagline or a more inspiring story?

 A tagline is one tool, among many others, to help distill and convey your firm’s brand promise or story.
-However, most large professional service firms don’t even bother with taglines or a brand promise.
+However, most large professional services marketing firms don’t even bother with taglines or a brand promise.
 Some think it is too hard to sum up all they stand for in a line.
 Some disdain or even ridicule the use of these lines.
 Others find them essential.
 Different strokes.

 Take law firms for instance, only 20 of the AmLaw 100 have overt tag lines.
 How do we know?
 We looked it up using our SiteVisits catalog of large firm websites.
 Among the 20% of law firms with taglines are Sidley, Jones Day, Greenberg Traurig, Akin Gump, Dorsey and Cooley.
 Great firms.

 On the other side of the professions, just over 20 of the largest 100 accounting and/or consulting firms rely on a line to express themselves or position their firms.
 Notable examples are EY, Accenture, Grant Thornton and Baker Tilley.
 All leaders in their fields.

 Let’s call this the 20/80 rule.
 Do the math and you see that 80% of large professional service firms do not have a tagline or an overarching theme for their communications.
 What are the 20% getting for their approach that the 80% aren’t?
 For starters, those with the best lines and brand communication platforms, supported with great design and content, get clarity of message, consistency of message and an organizing theme that results in differentiation.

 Here are five of our favorites taglines in context with examples of how they help firms articulate a competitive position: